 Welcome my fellow Weight Lifting Warriors, to the ultimate guide on how to safely pump iron with a sneaky little hernia.
 Yes, you heard that right!
 We know that getting that swole on is extremely important to us all, but we also understand that nobody wants to deal with the beast that is an abdominal hernia.
 Fear not, for we have come up with safe and effective techniques to make sure that you keep those gains coming while keeping that pesky little hernia securely in place.
 Get ready to flex those muscles and wipe away those tears of laughter as we navigate the world of weight lifting with a hernia.

-Weight Lifting with Hernia: Navigating Safe and Effective Techniques
+- 4 The Dos and Don’ts of Weight Lifting with Hernia: Safe Techniques

 When it comes to weight lifting with a hernia, it’s safe to say you don’t want to feel like you have a bowling ball trying to escape from your belly button.
 But fear not, my fellow gym rats!
 There are ways to navigate this treacherous territory with safe and effective techniques.